 This last year we have had a 100% pass rate with our Level 1 students, so you know you are in good hands with Dot Sign Language.

-Level 1 courses consist of 60 hours of teaching.
-You will need to do some homework/practice outside of the lessons to get the most out of the course.
-Many of our students meet up with others to practice together!
+In addition to teaching hours, you will need to do some homework/practice outside of the lessons to get the most out of the course.
+Many of our students meet up with others to practise together!

 The qualification consists of 3 units and an assessment for each unit.